 Breaking out into a hearty laugh, Graham accepted handshakes and backslaps from his teammates while reflecting on the winning touchdown catch in Ohio State's 41-37 victory over Minnesota.

-"It's every receiver's dream to catch the ball in that situation," Graham said.
-'As a kid, you sit back and dream about catching a pass for the winning touchwas Graham's second 100-yard It receiving day this season.
-He caught two passes for 101 yards against Boston College, including an 80-yard touchdown on the Buckeyes' first play of the game
+'It's every receiver's dream to catch the ball in that situation," Graham said.
+"As a kid, you sit back and dream about catching a pass for the winning touchdown in a big comeback.